Volkswagen T-Roc SE review

 The VW T-Roc SE is a good-value trim level that is well equipped for the price

 Based on the seventh-generation Volkswagen Golf, the T-Roc is available in five different trim levels with a choice of up to five engines.
-With this amount of choice, the Volkswagen T-Roc can end up being expensive if you get tempted by the higher trim level models and more powerful engines but, with prices starting from £21,670, the SE spec is our pick of the range.
+With this amount of choice, the Volkswagen T-Roc can end up being expensive if you get tempted by the higher trim level models and more powerful engines but, with prices starting from around £25,000, the SE spec is our pick of the range.

 SE adds some useful equipment over the entry-level S trim, without verging into the more expensive territory of the SEL and R-Line trims.
 Design spec, meanwhile, brings subtle styling upgrades and coloured accents, but you can save yourself some money if you can live without these cosmetic add-ons.

 No T-Roc is sparsely equipped - the S spec gets an eight-inch touchscreen, DAB radio, Bluetooth, two-zone climate control, all-round electric windows and safety kit like lane-keeping assistance and emergency braking - but the SE adds a few extra luxuries without raising the price too much.
-SE cars offer front and rear parking sensors, adaptive cruise control and heated door mirrors, plus larger alloy wheels that enhance the looks without making the ride uncomfortable.
+SE cars offer front and rear parking sensors, adaptive cruise control and heated door mirrors, climate control plus 17-inch alloy wheels that enhance the looks without making the ride uncomfortable.
 Sat nav isn’t included, but you can connect your phone via Apple CarPlay and Android Auto, enabling you to use Waze and Google Maps via the car’s touchscreen.

 There are plenty of options to choose from, and you can hike up the price with a few additional cost options.
 The Winter Pack (heated front seats and washer jets, plus a warning when your screenwash is running low) and the electric tailgate are commonly specified options priced at around £300 each, but you can also choose options like LED headlights, a reversing camera, automatic emergency services contact after a collision, high-beam assist and keyless entry.

-SE spec is available with four of the five engine choices, and we tested the entry-level 1.0-litre three-cylinder turbocharged engine with 113bhp.
+SE spec is available with three of the five engine choices, and we tested the entry-level 1.0-litre three-cylinder turbocharged engine with 113bhp.
 It might not sound particularly powerful, but it feels sprightly enough, and its 10.1 second 0-62mph time will be more than sufficient for most buyers.
 This engine is the only one that’s not available with an automatic gearbox, but that’s no hardship - the standard six-speed manual gearbox is slick and pleasant to use.
 It also returns 44.1mpg while emitting 118g/km of CO2, which are decent figures for an SUV.

 Higher-mileage drivers may prefer one of the diesel options, with both returning around 50mpg.
 The more powerful petrol option is a 148bhp 1.5-litre engine which is equally as good to drive with only a slight drop in fuel economy, but adding almost £2,000 to the price.